GrantBirki/tarkov-prime-bot/README.md

 ## Run it yourself

+## Setup AWS

+In order to use AWS Polly and Transcribe, you will need to do the following:

+1. Create a new AWS IAM user with access to the Polly and Transcribe services
+2. Add your access and secret access keys to the `.env.dev` file
+3. Create an S3 bucket and upload the `support/transcribe_vocab.txt` file to it with npm scripts
+   1. `npm i`
+   2. `npm run upload-s3-vocab`
+   3. `npm run create-vocab` (make sure to edit your `package.json` to point to your S3 bucket)

+These steps will at least get your S3 env setup so you can transcribe messages

 ### Commands

 You first need to !deploy the bot.
 Only the owner of the app can deploy it.
 It will try to auto-deploy if you have the guild id configured.